nextmetaphor/simple-golang-api/README.md

 # Simple `golang` API
-This repository contains an extremely simple API written in `golang` which simply returns a JSON document detailing the various attributes of the request.
+This repository contains an extremely simple API written in `golang` which simply returns a JSON document detailing the various attributes of the HTTP request.
 Also included are additional instructions for building a Docker image based on [Alpine Linux](https://alpinelinux.org/) to run this API.

 ## Getting Started